Benson-Genomics-Lab/TRF/README.md

 * TRF will throw an error if a value of over 2000 is given for MaxPeriod parameter.
 Our documentation states that this value must be between 1 and 2000, inclusive.
 Minor changes to the code have been made in anticipation for raising this limit.
-However, very large TRs might be considered outside the scope of TRF, as the dynamics involved in duplication may be different than the assumptions made in the algorithm are designed for.
+However, very large TRs are outside the scope of the TRF statistical models.

 Minor: